-Before the data extraction begins, all screened tools will be checked for possible updates of included tools.
+Before the data extraction begins, all identifiedscreened\tools will be checked for possible updates of included tools.
 In case the dataset contains multiple versions of a tool, we will merge the records and only extract data from the latest version.
 If there are multiple versions of the same tool which assess different sub-fields or have different purposes, they will be treated as unique records.
-Data extraction will be performed using the metabefor R package (Peters, 2022).
+Data extraction will be performed in R (R Core Team, 2021) using the metabefor package (Peters, 2022).
 This package, developed as a precursor to the metafor package for meta-analyses (Viechtbauer, 2010), ensures transparent and reproducible data extraction.
 For each record, extracted data are arranged in an RMarkdown script ensuring standardised formatting of the data and enhancing reproducibility and machine-readability.

-Subsequently, the tools will be accessible on Github and OSF repositories.
+Subsequently, the tools will be consolidated into a data frame, and both the data frame and the markdown files will be accessible on Github and OSF repositories.
 The associated R files consist of a script that initiates the creation of the template and aggregation of tools into a data frame, as well as the markdown extraction template.
 Details of the data extraction items, the markdown extraction template, and instructions that have been piloted by two of the authors (LB and MT) are available on the OSF.

 The two authors (LB and MT) conducted independent extractions (pilot extractions available on Github) of the same tool, which was deemed extensive enough to find potential issues in the data extraction process.
 The pilot extractions were then compared to check for rater consistency.
 The comparison indicated consensus on most items, yet there remained discrepancies on items that require nuanced interpretation (e.g., open science practices or items assessing validity).
 The discrepancies mostly emerged from the unclear statements in the tool (e.g., how we should count the number of items in the tool, or extract the data about support).
 To avoid subjective assumptions, we have outlined detailed guidelines in the extraction instructions.
-To further reduce any potential misunderstandings, the extraction procedure will be as follows: items from each tool will be extracted by one reviewer and items marked with an asterisk will be independently validated by a second reviewer, who will focus solely on these tagged items.
+To further reduce any potential misunderstandings, the extraction procedure will be as follows: each tool will be extracted simultaneously by two reviewers who will discuss discrepancies and resolve them as they occur, items from each tool will be extracted by one reviewer and items marked with an asterisk will be independently validated by a second reviewer, who will focus solely on these tagged items.
 Conflicts will be discussed between the two reviewers and, if necessary, resolved by a third reviewer.

 We are particularly interested in what the tools suggest - if anything - systematic reviewers should do to interpret the final outcome of each record rated with the tool.
-We will note how many tools provide guidance on interpreting the overall outcomes of the ratings as well as the consequential implications for the conclusions of the systematic review, such as how to weigh poor quality or high risk of bias papers differently to those of higher quality and lower risk.
-We will additionally look at how many of the tools provide some form of overall quantitative scoring or rating system, such as that researchers can quickly identify the highest quality or highest risk of bias records in their systematic review.
+We will note how many tools provide guidance on interpreting the overall outcomes of the ratings as well as the consequential implications for the conclusions of the systematic review, such as how to weigh poor methodological quality or high risk of bias papers differently to those of higher methodological quality and lower risk.
+We will additionally look at how many of the tools provide some form of overall quantitative scoring or rating system, such as that researchers can quickly identify the highest methodological quality or highest risk of bias records in their systematic review.